-Freight - Freight constitutes eight percent (8%) of the turnover and consequential of the supply chain length and associated costs in delivery goods and services.
-Unlike the majority of retail practice elsewhere in

-Australia, suppliers do not deliver free into store.
+Freight - Freight constitutes nine percent (9%) of CEQ's turnover due to the supply chain length and associated costs in delivery goods and services.
+Unlike the majority of retail practice elsewhere in Australia, suppliers do not deliver free into store.